 Researching our trip to Bolivia’s enigmatic and beautiful Parque Nacional Torotoro, the only thing we could find less information on than the journey to the town itself, was how exactly the tours of the park worked.

-After hours online, speaking to several people and recieving different information every time, we decided to do the ungraceful thing and go find out for ourselves.
+After hours online, speaking to several people and receiving different information every time, we decided to do the ungraceful thing and go find out for ourselves.

-What follows is a straight forward (hopefully) no frills, no thrills guide to the tours of Tototoro (try sayin’ that 3 times fast).
+What follows is a straightforward (hopefully) no-frills, no-thrills guide to the tours of Tototoro (try saying that 3 times fast).

 From Cochabamba to Torotoro: